microsoft/WhatTheHack/024-HealthyBrainSynapse/Student/05-data-masking.md

 As a trial of capabilities, the data privacy team has asked you to implement masking of first and last names.

 The suggested masking should correctly show the first two characters of the foirst and last name.
-All subseuqent characters should be replaced with an "x".
+All subsequent characters should be replaced with an "x".

 ## Success Criteria